 More than 250K employees.
 More than 60+ organizations.
 All transferred to a system that wasn’t up and running or even piloted yet.
 All centralized, with new procedures and processes for all departments to follow.
 With many of the people in the OLD departments who processed that stuff all gone.
 Mostly through reassignment to other jobs, some through DRAP buyout packages, some moved to Phoenix.
 Which created another huge challenge for Phoenix.
 They didn’t get all the corporate memory people who had years of experience in pay and benefits to move to Miramichi.
 It was a decision that was implemented, but it was almost the perfect storm for bad implementation.

-But even with a perfect system, and high workloads, the systemic issues were bound to overwhelm it for reasons related to six types of incoming files.
+But even with a perfect system and high workloads, the systemic issues were bound to overwhelm it for reasons related to six types of incoming files.

-A. BACKLOGS – SIMPLE FILES: On the back-end, the problems were clear — untested systems, full implementation from the beginning, complicated rules, and new staff to implement it.
+A. BACKLOGS – SIMPLE FILES: On the back-end, the problems were clear — untested systems, the full implementation from the beginning, complicated rules, and new staff to implement it.
 Yep, that sucks as bad you would think.
-And so any request would present more challenge to handle than usual.
+And so any request would present more challenges to handle than usual.
 New approaches, longer service times.
 That happens everywhere with change (and is identified as one of the biggest stumbling blocks to change in the management literature — looking for the benefits from Day 1 instead of recognizing that the benefits are on the long-tail, not the short-hump).
 But guess what happened?
 Not only did initial Phoenix processing take longer than the previous methods, some departments simply STOPPED processing anything they had done previously.
 It wasn’t a transition, it was “Okay, let’s stop completely”.
-They filled out the basics, and sent it on to Phoenix to handle.
+They filled out the basics and sent it on to Phoenix to handle.
 Long-term, there will be a balance, but in the beginning, many of the steps that departments will eventually end up doing when everything is worked out were just dumped on Phoenix.
-So backlogs started occuring even for simple files.
+So backlogs started occurring even for simple files.

 B. BACKLOGS – COMPLICATED FILES: If you have seen the news, they frequently have talked about this area as the primary stopper.
 The “complicated” files.
-Except no one really knows what that means or believes there is anything complicated about pay.
+Except that no one really knows what that means or believes there is anything complicated about pay.
 And the unions love to harp on it.

 Except the problems originated with the OLD system, not the new.
 So let’s craft an example…Let’s say John and Jane both started work at CIDA in 1997.
-Both were new to government.
+Both were new to the government.
 And they both started as PM-2s, lowest band, represented by PSAC.
 Then their stories diverge.

 |John was married with two kids, and opted for the family private room benefits coverage.||Jane was single and opted for individual semi-private coverage.|

-John worked for CIDA for the last 20 years.
+|John worked for CIDA for the last 20 years.|